 Unmatched domains raise a red flag and can result in your emails going into spam or not being accepted at all in the first place.

 How do I setup DKIM on MailMunch?

 MailMunch lets you setup DKIM signing keys for your domain (mypancakes.com) so that any outgoing emails that we send on your behalf are also signed by your own domain.
-To do that, follow these instructions:
+To do that, follow the steps mentioned below.

-4. You'll see a modal similar to following.
-Note down the key and value for your DKIM record.
+Step 4: You'll see a modal similar to following.
+Note down the Key and Value for your DKIM record.

-5. Once you've copied these values, you need to create a TXT Record for your domain with your domain registrar who's hosting your domain name servers.
+Step 5: Once you've copied these values, you need to create a TXT Record for your domain with your domain registrar hosting your domain name servers.
 Here's a list of the most common ones: